SolomonLeon/youtube-dl-GUI-Downloader/README.md

 ###### Mac OS and Linux desktop:

-SORRY, I haven't build special version for you :-(
+SORRY, I haven't build special version for you because I don't have any of these devices :-(

-But you can download my Source code and build them! :-D See "Develop"
+But you can download my Source code and run them! :-D See "Develop"

 # Develop